mvaganov/CmdLineAsteroids/notes.md

 If the code is using a design pattern you recognize that is not mentioned in the script, please identify the pattern, and where the code is using it.
 Similarly, if the script identifies a design pattern incorrectly, clearly flag that as well.

-Identify where the script is repeatetive, and the content could be streamlined.
-If the repetition appears to be appropriate for emphasis, feel free to let it pass.
+There are content headings that start with double hash tags.
+These will not be spoken, they are to assist navigating the document during editing.
+They might become marks in the video's timeline after the video is recorded.

+Identify where the script content is repeatetive.

 Identify if there is a conceptual gap that should be explained with more detail or better analogy.

-If there is a strong analogy that could be used to explain an idea, please make a note of that.
+If there is a strong analogy that could be used to explain an idea that isn't well explained, please make a note of that.

 Identify parts of the script that cover content that is not well documented in other YouTube tutorials.
 Suggest if emphasizing this content makes sense to promote the tutorial's value.

 Please be critical about your feedback.
-I do not want a sycophantic response, I am serious about finding and fixing mistakes.
+I do not want a sycophantic response, I am serious about improving quality, and especially finding and fixing mistakes.
 Minimize encouragement; reserve it for insights with transferable public value.

 ## Intro